Saudi Arabia raises Arab Light crude price to Asia for 2nd month in April

 China set a modest economic growth target of around 5% for this year at its annual National People's Congress.
 The world's second-largest economy posted one of its weakest performances in decades last year when gross domestic product grew by just 3%.

-The market is surprised by Saudi Arabia's price setting on Arab Heavy, a medium sour crude containing more sulphur than Arab Light.
-The official selling price (OSP) for Arab Heavy is $0.75 a barrel above the Oman/Dubai average, up $2.5 a barrel from March.
+Saudi Arabia set its official selling price (OSP) for Arab Heavy, a medium sour crude containing more sulphur than Arab Light, at 75 cents a barrel above the Oman/Dubai average, up $2.5 a barrel from March.

+The market had been expecting a lower price setting, with the Reuters survey predicting an increase of about $1 per barrel.

-The price hike comes as several new refineries will soon come online, which would lead to supply tightness, especially considering its production is smaller than other crude in Saudi, said a Singapore-based oil trader.
+The price hike came as several new refineries will soon come online, which would lead to supply tightness, especially considering Saudi's production of Arab Heavy is smaller than other crudes, said a Singapore-based oil trader.

+Heavier grades, such as Arab Medium and Arab Heavy, comprise about 30% of Saudi's total crude oil capacity.

-PetroChina 601857.SS is preparing to start its 400,000 barrels-per-day refinery in the southern Chinese province Guangdong, which has been designed to refine heavy grades such as Arab Heavy.
+PetroChina 601857.SS is preparing to start its 400,000 barrels-per-day refinery in the southern Chinese province Guangdong, which has been designed to refine heavier grades such as Arab Heavy.

+Meanwhile, Kuwait is expected to reduce crude exports, primarily the medium sour Kuwait Export Crude (KEC), and crank up oil product shipments as its Al Zour refinery is set to run at full capacity later this year.

+Any cut in exports of KEC, which is of similar quality to Arab Heavy, would tighten supplies and support prices for medium sour crude.

-For other regions, the top oil exporter set its Arab Light OSP to northwest Europe at $1 a barrel above ICE Brent for April, 50 cents a barrel higher than its price for March.
+For other regions, Saudi set its Arab Light OSP to northwest Europe at $1 a barrel above ICE Brent for April, 50 cents a barrel higher than its price for March.

-Meanwhile, the OSP to Mediterranean was raised by 30 cents from last month at $0.80 versus ICE Brent for April.
+The Arab Light crude OSP for the Mediterranean region was raised by 30 cents to 80 cents a barrel versus ICE Brent for April from the previous month.

 Saudi term crude supplies to Asia are priced as a differential to the Oman/Dubai average: